Tobulus/cpu/assembler/README.md

 spc r1
 ```
 ## Stack operations
+Currently expects that the stack pointer (SP) is set in r7.
+This is currently not configurable.
 ```
 push r1
 pop r1
 ```
 ## Interrupts
+Interrupts need a stack in RAM to save at least the program counter.
+The stack pointer is currently expected in r7, this needs to be set before enabling interrupts.
 ```
 ei   # enable interrupts
 di   # disable interrupts
-reti # return from an interrup handler
+reti # return from an interrupt handler
 ```